 As providers and caregivers, it’s important that we offer opportunities for preschoolers to discover the environment around them.
 One of the best ways to do this is through sensory activities that combine playful fun and constructive learning.
-These fun snow projects are sure to get your students excited about winter weather!
+These snow projects are sure to get children excited about winter weather!

 A simple search online will result in fake snow recipes that are wet, dry, sticky, and powdery.
 Try making a batch of each kind and putting the play snow in tabletop bins.
 Preschoolers can sit together and feel how each type has a different texture and consistency.
 Use this sensory activity to discuss the different kinds of snowy weather.